-According to the indictment, after Jones v.
-Scruggs moved to court, Mr. Scruggs attempted to buy off presiding circuit court Judge Henry Lackey.
-Judge Lackey reported the bribery overture and assisted with an FBI investigation.
+The alleged conspiracy flows from litigation after Hurricane Katrina.
+The Scruggs Law Firm established a tort consortium called the Scruggs Katrina Group to shake down the insurance industry for bribery overture and assisted with an FBI investigation.
 Presumably the Judge wore a wire, since the U.S. Attorney's case so far seems based largely on evidence gathered from secret conversations.